 Encouraging your customers to pay their bills on time can be difficult.
-Many barriers stand in the way of prompt and accurate payments, including financial stress, confusion or discrepancies over charges, and forgetfulness—undoubtedly the most common reason for late payments.
+Many barriers stand in the way of prompt and accurate payments, including financial stress, confusion or discrepancies overcharges, and forgetfulness—undoubtedly the most common reason for late payments.
 The human brain is complicated, and each of your patients has a lot on their mind.
 But even though these human errors are understandable, delayed payments cause a headache for the billing cycle and ultimately affect your business’s bottom line.

 The good news is that late payments are not totally out of your control.
-You can overcome all of these billing cycle barriers to timely payments with the application of a few simple, ethical, and effective psychology concepts that will help solicit more timely payments by meeting your customers where they’re at.
+You can overcome all of these patient billing barriers to timely payments with the application of a few simple, ethical, and effective psychology concepts that will help solicit more timely payments by meeting your customers where they’re at.
 Instead of taking hours of additional work to implement, many of these strategies only require minor tweaks to the way your medical practice runs.

 Read on to learn how you can use these tricks in your revenue collection strategy to elicit faster payments and a tighter billing cycle.